 In relation to project messages; wildfire surveys in Gambia (mid-2000s) revealed that pre-funded wildfire projects reduced the incidence of fires in project areas but the fires returned after the projects.
 Sadly, post-fire restoration was almost always neglected.
 The surveys also revealed that when communities were awarded legal tenure to manage community forest land, forest fire frequency declined even as such fires persisted in areas where communities did not have legal tenure over forest land.
-The Gambian government has since learned that secure land tenure combined with effective regulation is the best policy to control wildfires.
+The Gambian government has since learned that secure land tenure combined with effective regulation is the best policy to control wildfires..
 In Ghana, similar studies between 2005 and 2010 confirmed that when people had a direct interest in protecting their natural resources, unplanned wildfires also declined.
 Community residents revealed that they will mobilize themselves and develop bye-laws to control wildfires when sufficiently trained in wildfire management.
+Such training includes knowledge on roles and responsibilities of different stakeholders in wildfire management.
 In South Africa, a national policy implemented at Provincial and municipal level makes use of controlled wildfire to address invasive species and biodiversity conservation.
 South African National Parks has been a leader in this research and management.